Focus on mission, stay true to the cross, pope tells cardinals

 Francis called the princes of the church "brother cardinals" instead of "lord cardinals" as Benedict did.
 Lombardi said Francis was still taking his meals with other prelates in the Vatican residence where the cardinals stayed during the conclave.
 "He just sits down at any table where there is a free spot, with a great sense of ease."

-Another notable difference from the formal Benedict is the new pope's outgoing nature and sense of humor.
+Another notable difference from the formal Benedict is the new pope's outgoing nature and sense of humour.

 On Friday, he hugged cardinals, slapped them on the back, broke into animated laughter and blessed religious objects one cardinal pulled out of a plastic shopping bag.